Vancouver Island Communities

 Tofino, on the west coast of Vancouver Island, photo by Robert Logan

-The west coast Vancouver Island communities are small and isolated, some are only reachable by boat or seaplane.
+The west coast Vancouver Island communities are small and isolated; some are only reachable by boat or seaplane.
 All have resource-based economies of fishing and logging.
-Although tourism is steadily increasing and has the potential to build new eco-tour-based economies, like whale watching and wildlife photography.
-This, in turn, creates a need for the supporting businesses needed to accommodate the increase of tourists like lodging and restaurants as well as guides and tour operators that could sustain their tax needs to survive.
-Just look at Tofino as one example, their economy runs on tourism.
+Although tourism is steadily increasing and has the potential to build new eco-tour-based economies, such as whale watching and wildlife photography.
+This, in turn, creates a need for supporting businesses needed to accommodate the increase of tourists, like lodging and restaurants, as well as guides and tour operators that could sustain their tax needs to survive.
+Just look at Tofino as one example; its economy runs on tourism.

-Most of the Islands peoples live from Campbell River down the east coast of the island to Victoria on the southern tip of the Island.
-Victoria is the Capital of B.C. and basically has an economy based both on Government employment and tourism as well as some resource-based industries.
-There is a strong agriculture presence on the east coast of the Island and dairy farms dot the south Island.
+Most of the Island’s people live from Campbell River down the east coast of the island to Victoria on the southern tip of the Island.
+Victoria is the Capital of B.C. and basically has an economy based on both Government employment and tourism, as well as some resource-based industries.
+There is a strong agricultural presence on the east coast of the island, and dairy farms dot the South Island.

 Victoria, Vancouver Island Communities, photo by Bud Logan

-Technology-based companies are setting up shop on the south island, l think because the cost of doing business in B.C. is very competitive, the size of our bigger centers and the quality of trained employees is quite impressive, and it could be because Vancouver Island is one of the most beautiful places in the world.
+Technology-based companies are setting up shop on the South Island, I think, because the cost of doing business in B.C. is very competitive, the size of our bigger centers and the quality of trained employees is quite impressive, and it could be because Vancouver Island is one of the most beautiful places in the world.
 We have a slower pace here on the island.

-The north end of the island is still very much resource-based with logging, mining, and fishing and the spin-off industries being the main form of employment.
-Tourism is starting to make a marked increase in the tax bases of local communities and l am sure will continue to have an increase in these economies in the future.
+The north end of the island is still very much resource-based, with logging, mining, and fishing, and the spin-off industries being the main form of employment.
+Tourism is starting to make a marked increase in the tax bases of local communities, and I am sure it will continue to have an increase in these economies in the future.
 Some communities have fully embraced tourism with incredible results.

 The Islands’ coastline is 3440 kilometres long and has many hidden bays, inlets, and river deltas.
-15,000 years ago the Island was buried under a vast glacial ice sheet and by the time the ice left, the Island was already separated by the inside passage.
-Most of the animal species of B.C. did not make it on the island and there are only 36 mammal species that inhabit the island.
-The surrounding sea has about 28 species of marine mammals including the majestic humpback and grey whales.
+15,000 years ago, the Island was buried under a vast glacial ice sheet, and by the time the ice left, the Island was already separated by the inside passage.
+Most of the animal species of B.C. did not make it to the island, and there are only 36 mammal species that inhabit the island.
+The surrounding sea has about 28 species of marine mammals, including the majestic humpback and grey whales.

-The Island is on the Pacific Flyway, each spring and fall the island is visited by hundreds of thousands of birds who are migrating from or to their summer nesting grounds. around 450 species of birds visit each year.
+The Island is on the Pacific Flyway, and each spring and fall, the island is visited by hundreds of thousands of birds who are migrating from or to their summer nesting grounds.
+Around 450 species of birds visit each year.

 Bamfield, Vancouver Island, BC